microsoft/dynamics365smb-custom-help/README.md

 # Tools in the toolkit

-The toolkit is available at .
+The toolkit is available at https://github.com/microsoft/dynamics365smb-custom-help.
 The repo contains the following tools and the source code for the tools:

 ## FieldTopicTextExtractor tool

-For more information, see
+For more information, see [The FieldTopicTextExtractor tool](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/help/custom-help-toolkit-fieldtopictextextractor)

 ## HtmlFromRepoGenerator tool

-For more information, see
+For more information, see [The HtmlFromRepoGenerator tool](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/help/custom-help-toolkit-htmlfromrepogenerator)

 ## HtmlLocaleChanger tool

-For more information, see
+For more information, see [The HtmlLocaleChanger tool](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/help/custom-help-toolkit-htmllocalechanger)

 # Contributing